Search a title or topic

 Monthly

-Co -hosted by Glenn Hunzinger, US Health Industries leader, and Jennifer Colapietro, Consulting Commercial Leader, the Next in Health podcast series offers insights on the most important issues facing pharma, medtech and healthcare.
-PwC business leaders discuss the latest trends and their impact on health industries, whether it’s policy, AI, innovation, care delivery, business model reinvention or bold moves for the future.
-If it’s happening in health industries, we’re talking about it.
+Hosted by Glenn Hunzinger, US Health Industries Leader, the Next in Health podcast series offers insights on the most important issues facing pharma, medtech, and healthcare.
+PwC business leaders discuss the latest trends and their impact on health industries, whether it is policy, AI, innovation, care delivery, business model reinvention, or bold moves shaping the future.
+If it is happening in health industries, we are talking about it.

 continue reading